BestTimesToVisit.com Logo

 Frequently Asked Questions

-When's the absolute best time to visit Kandy, Sri Lanka, to avoid the worst of the rain?
+When is the absolute best time to visit Kandy, Sri Lanka, if I want to avoid the heaviest rains?

-What's a respectful way to dress when visiting the Temple of the Sacred Tooth Relic?
+What's the most respectful way to visit the Temple of the Sacred Tooth Relic?

-How should I get around Kandy once I'm there?
+How should I get around Kandy and its surroundings?

 What is the cheapest month to visit Kandy, Sri Lanka?